 SAVHDA or an affiliated Chapter, once approved, may offer these tests.
 The Tests are judged by SAVHDA approved Judges.

-This test is based on the German Solms/HZP tests and is almost identical to the Solms.
+The Advanced Versatile Hunting Test (AdVHT) is based on the German Solms/HZP tests and is almost identical to the Solms.
 It is for younger dogs that are well advanced in their training, and are functional in the field, but are not yet trained to a finished standard.
 It is for dogs up to approximately 2 years of age.
-Older dogs undergo the same testing, but the test has a different designation (OVHT) and slightly higher expectations as would suit a more mature and experienced dog.
+Older dogs may undergo the same testing, but the test has a different designation, Older Dog Advanced Versatile Hunting Test (OAVHT), and slightly higher expectations as would suit a more mature and experienced dog.

 The test is divided into 2 basic phases of work, the field phase and the water phase.
 In the field phase, dogs are tested for nose, searching and pointing, and are required to do a land retrieve by drag of a gamebird, and a longer drag (300m) of a hare or rabbit.
 In the water phase, dogs are tested with a blind water retrieve of duck and a search for a simulated wounded duck.
 A rigorous gun sensitivity test is also administered.
 The manner of retrieving, or how the dog holds, carries and delivers game, is scored as a separate subject.
 Tested throughout are use of nose, cooperation, desire to work and obedience.